How Early to Show Up for an Interview? When to Get There

 - Prepare your questions to ask during the interview.

-What to do if you’re running late
+What to do if you're running late for an interview

 Call or email immediately rather than hoping no one notices.
 Tolerance has shrunk to about 5 minutes, so anything beyond that requires proactive communication.
-Keep your apology brief and pivot quickly to demonstrating value.
+Even if you think you might be late but aren't sure, it's better to be proactive and call ahead.

 How Cook'd AI helps you prepare for what happens next